Mall of Travancore

-Mall of Travancore(MOT) is a shopping mall located in Trivandrum, Kerala, India.
-Developed by Malabar Group, it is the first shopping mall in Trivandrum.
-The mall was initiated by Malabar Developers in 2014 and was completed in 2018.
+Mall of Travancore (MOT) is a shopping mall located in Thiruvananthapuram, Kerala, India.
+Developed by Malabar Group, it is the first shopping mall in Thiruvananthapuram.
+The Mall was initiated by Malabar Developers in 2014 and was completed in 2018.
 It covers an area of 700,000 square feet (65,000 m2).
+This is the second largest mall in Thiruvananthapuram after the Lulu Mall.
 The mall has three floors of retail space, comprising more than 150 retailers.

 Location

-Situated at NH 66, Eanchakal, Chakkai Junction,right in front of Thiruvananthapuram International Airport, Mall of Travancore is located in Thiruvananthapuram, Kerala, India.
+Situated at NH 66, Eanchakal, Chakkai Junction, right in front of Thiruvananthapuram International Airport, Mall of Travancore is located in Thiruvananthapuram, Kerala, India.
 The mall is just 650 m away from the airport.